wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

 ### Unmyelinated Fiber Models

 The pipeline includes several unmyelinated (i.e., C-fiber) models {cite:p}`Sundt2015,Tigerholm2014,Rattay1993`.
-Users should be aware of the `“delta_zs”` parameter that they are using in `config/system/fiber_z.json`, which controls the spatial discretization of the fiber (i.e., the length of each section).
+Users should be aware of the `"delta_zs"` parameter that they are using in `config/system/fiber_z.json`, which controls the spatial discretization of the fiber (i.e., the length of each section).

 ## Defining and assigning materials in COMSOL

-Materials are defined in the COMSOL “Materials” node for each material “function” indicated in the “preset” cuff configuration file (i.e., cuff “insulator”, contact “conductor”, contact “recess”, and cuff “fill”) and nerve domain (i.e., endoneurium, perineurium, epineurium).
+Materials are defined in the COMSOL "Materials" node for each material "function" indicated in the "preset" cuff configuration file (i.e., cuff "insulator", contact "conductor", contact "recess", and cuff "fill") and nerve domain (i.e., endoneurium, perineurium, epineurium).
 Material properties for each function are assigned in
-***Model*’s** “conductivities” JSON Object by either referencing materials in the default materials library (`config/system/materials.json`) by name, or with explicit definitions of a materials name and conductivity as a JSON Object ([S8 Text](S8-JSON-file-parameter-guide)).
+***Model*’s** "conductivities" JSON Object by either referencing materials in the default materials library (`config/system/materials.json`) by name, or with explicit definitions of a materials name and conductivity as a JSON Object ([S8 Text](S8-JSON-file-parameter-guide)).